SystemsApproach/private5g/software/directory.rst

 of the development pipeline (e.g., source code, deployment artifacts, configuration specs).
-This rest of this section identifies all the Aether-related repositories, with the OnRamp repos listed at the end serving as the starting point for anyone that wants to come up-to-speed on the rest of the system.
+This rest of this section identifies all the Aether-related repositories, with the OnRamp repos listed at the end serving as the starting point for anyone who wants to come up to speed on the rest of the system.

 .. admonition:: Troubleshooting Hint